 Currently I am working on a floral series which borders on abstraction.
 They are a response to living in a time of conflict and uncertainty, symbolizing healing, transcendence and transformation.
 Their abstract qualities relate to idealism and the suspension of thoughts and beliefs that I experience living in two worlds, the sane and the fictional.

 Starting from reference photographs, preliminary ink or pencil drawings of the subject, I then translate the image to canvas, refine and apply acrylic paint in transparent glazes, dry brush and solid areas.
-Brush, mind, and hand become one in a very direct process, raw and polished at different times.
-I focus on fragmentation of the picture plane, line and balance.
+As I continue to develop this series, I focus on colour, fragmentation of the picture plane, line, form and tension.